 The instructions are written in simple terms and include helpful diagrams.
 There’s also a link to a short video on how to correctly collect samples of various consistencies.
 (Please see below)

-These instructions can help to ensure you take your sample correctly when using the CALEX Cap extraction device.
+These instructions can help to ensure you take your sample correctly when using the CALEX Cap extraction device for calprotectin testing.

 Kit Step by Step Guide